Sewing Pristine and Often Fragile White Fabrics

 From the classic white blouse to a one-of-a-kind wedding gown, white garments have an appeal unlike any other.
 But the pristine and often fragile qualities that make white fabrics special can also cause the downfall of your project.
 Many of the problems associated with sewing white fabrics can be addressed through either technical know-how or creative design.

-The most basic strategy for getting beautiful results when sewing whites is to plan ahead: prepare your sewing space and map out construction and sewing considerations such as marking methods, planning for opacity where it’s needed, and selecting supporting materials and notions with care, and you’ll save yourself from some potentially unpleasant surprises.
+The most basic strategy for getting beautiful results when sewing whites is to plan ahead: Prepare your sewing space and map out construction and sewing considerations such as marking methods, planning for opacity where it’s needed, and selecting supporting materials and notions with care.
+These steps will save yourself from some potentially unpleasant surprises.
 Aside from these areas of concern, choose your sewing techniques on the basis of the type of fabric you’re using, rather than its color.

 When you’re sewing, I recommend washing your hands frequently (to avoid transferring skin oils) and staying away from hand lotions.
 Be careful, too, not to let any cosmetics come in contact with white fabrics.
 Finally, if you’re sewing a colored project in your studio at the same time, cover the white project with a garment bag or a clean sheet whenever you take an extended break to protect it from lint.